 The Cachat spring is the most famous of the numerous springs in Evian and is opposite the Cachat pump room.
 Its fame began when it cured a mysterious illness suffered by the Baron of La Rochette.
 The waters of Evian are now famous throughout the world.

 Also worth seeing in Evian

-Behind the lake front area is the main town with lots of attractive medieval streets, often opening up to give a view over the lake.
+Behind the lake front area is the main town where you can explore lots of attractive medieval streets, often opening up to give a view over the lake.
 The market square was the centre of commerce when the lake was a commercial harbour.

 Don't miss the musical fountain on Quai Paul Leger next to the marina.
 A spectacle of water and music that takes about half an hour, the musical fountain is free and operates between May and October.

 Evian still has a working funicular railway.
 Originally built to take guests between the Cachat spring and the Splendide and Royal hotels it is now open in the summer season for tourists.

 Of course Evian is also still popular for its spa treatments and Les Thermes d'Evian occupy a lovely position opposite the lake.

 There are a good number of places of interest to visit during your stay in or near Evian.
 Among our favourites: